JonWatkins/greplite/README.md

 * Recursive Search: Use the `-R` option to search files in subdirectories.
 * Highlight Matching Text: Use the `-c` option to highlight matching text in the output.
 * Help: Use the `-h` option to display help and usage information.
-* Pipe Support: Pass input through pipes from other commands, allowing you to use TinyGrep in conjunction with other Unix-like tools.
+* Pipe Support: Pass input through pipes from other commands, allowing you to use `greplite` in conjunction with other Unix-like tools.

 ## Example usage